GuoPorousMediaLab/HWRS505-405-2023Fall/README.md

 <h3>6.
 Assignments and Exams:</h3>

-> **Hmoework Problem Sets**
+> **Homework Problem Sets**
 >
 > Five problem sets will be assigned throughout the semester, due in one or two weeks after release.
 When submitting on D2L, convert your file to PDF and name it as *Last_name_HW1*.
 For example, *Guo_HW1.pdf*.
 Whether you type or handwrite, the text and figures need to be readable to an average human being.
 Nonreadable homework will be returned without grading.
-See **Schedule** for the specific dates.
+See [Schedule](https://guoporousmedialab.github.io/HWRS505-405-2023Fall/schedule/) for the specific dates.
 >
 > **Exams**
 >